 - citizens, on the governing board or the board of directors, to which they can bring their expertise and knowledge of the school community

-The transition between the two governance models will be seamless.
-Parents and students will not have to take any steps whatsoever to keep receiving all the same services, such as school transportation or educational services.
+The transition between the two governance models is being carried out seamlessly.
+Parents and students do not have to take any steps whatsoever to keep receiving all the same services, such as school transportation or educational services.

 School service centres

-Each school service centre will operate within the confines of its own territory, where it will provide support and guidance to educational institutions so that they can make decisions that best meet the needs of their students, based on their characteristics and the demands of the community.
+Each school service centre operates within the confines of its own territory, where it provides support and guidance to educational institutions so that they can make decisions that best meet the needs of their students, based on their characteristics and the demands of the community.

-The public education system will henceforth be made up of 70 school service centres comprising 60 French-language centres, 9 English-language centres and 1 special-status centre, as well as 2 special-status school boards (the Cree School Board and the Kativik Ilisarniliriniq)..
-Each school service centre will be managed by a board of directors composed of parents, members of the community and staff members.
+The public education system is currently made up of 60 French-language school service centres, 1 special-status school service centre (Centre de services scolaire du Littoral), 9 English-language school boards and 2 special-status school boards (the Cree School Board and Kativik Ilisarniliriniq), dedicated to serving more than 2 700 educational institutions.
+Since October 15, 2020, the school service centres in the French-language school system have been governed by a board of directors composed of parents, members of the community and staff members.

 The main changes in this new governance model are: